BlackPuma075/Advanced_Lab_2025/Final Project/Readme.md

 ---

+**Advanced lab. final project (PDF)**

+This is the main file in this folder.
+The report contains all the discussion and results obtained in this work. (*Work still in progress*).

+---

 **PS_NN**

 This is the main notebook which reproduces the results presented in the 'Results' section in the report.
 This is the notebook you should run, it takes about 5 minutes and reproduces the plots and results presented in the pdf.